 Lisa Guilfoile joined Education Commission of the States in 2008 and serves as a state relations associate.
 In this role, she seeks opportunities to engage and support Education Commission of the States Commissioners, Steering Committee Members and Standing Committees.
 Her primary role is to ensure Commissioners are informed of activities, their respective roles and meetings.
 She also takes the lead in planning and coordinating phone calls, meetings and program details for Commissioners at Education Commission of the States meetings.
 Lisa received a bachelor’s degree in education from Illinois State University.
 Prior to joining Education Commission of the States, she taught for 13 years and served in the Peace Corps in sub-Saharan African communities training farmers how to construct and maintain small scale fisheries.
 Away from work, she enjoys listening to music, playing the drums and singing, hiking and all things outdoors.

-Kate Hopper joined Education Commission of the States in April 2015 as the communications and social media strategist.
-At Education Commission of the States, Kate manages the strategic social media plan, runs social media accounts, monitors trends and strategically uses social media influencers to advance communications results.
+Katie Hopper joined Education Commission of the States in April 2015 as the communications and social media strategist.
+At Education Commission of the States, Katie manages the strategic social media plan, runs social media accounts, monitors trends and strategically uses social media influencers to advance communications results.
 Prior to Education Commission of the States, she was the communications and social media manager at the Colorado Department of Education, where she led the department’s social media strategy and supported implementation of education reform efforts.
-When she’s not tweeting, Kate enjoys spending time with her two dogs and exploring the city with her husband.
+When she’s not tweeting, Katie enjoys spending time with her two dogs and exploring the city with her husband.

 John Ivey is the publications/distribution coordinator at Education Commission of the States as well as the lead person in Central Services.
 He has been with Education Commission of the States since February 1996 and in his current position since September 1999.
 Prior to Education Commission of the States, he worked for 15 years in the printing industry.
 John attended the University of Colorado, the University of Colorado at Denver and holds a Bachelor of Business Management from the University of Phoenix.
 His hobbies include bicycle riding, music appreciation, cinema and reading.